Mountain Oaks Home Owners Association![]()

 From Dave Luken, our Firewise representative for MOHA:

-Homeowners, please keep track of your costs incurred and hours of work for all fire mitigation projects, including free chipping in October, as these can be applied as a credit to the entire HOA to contiue our certification for next year.
+Homeowners, please keep track of your costs incurred and hours of work for all fire mitigation projects, including free chipping in July and October, as these can be applied as a credit to the entire HOA to continue our certification for next year.
 Hours and costs can be turned into Dave Luken.

 Click Here for income tax guidelines:

-Dave Luken is our Firewise contact with the Colorado Springs Fire Department.
-Homeowners may want to contact their homeowner's insurance company and inform them they live in a Certified Firewise Nieghborhood, as their insurance company may give them a discount on their annual premium.
+Homeowners may want to contact their homeowner's insurance company and inform them they live in a Certified Firewise Neighborhood, as their insurance company may give them a discount on their annual premium.

-Dave Luken, our MOHA Fire Mitigation Point of Contact, attended the Colorado Springs Fire Department's Annual Fire Mitigation Conference on Saturday 9 March 2024 and provides the following information for fellow homeowners:
+Dave Luken, our MOHA Fire Mitigation Point of Contact provides the following information for fellow homeowners:

-e.
-Improperly stacked piles WILL NOT BE PICKED UP
+5. Improperly stacked piles WILL NOT BE PICKED UP.

 Please see the attached "Wildfire Mitigation Cost-Share Stipend Program" Information Sheet, as well as the attached List of Approved Tree Contractors.